 It's an understatement to say Florent knows Paris.
 Born in this wonderful city, Florent says he confidently knows every nook and cranny.
 Having completed over 2000 tours, we believe him.
 He's a self-declared history, art, and archaeology fan.
 What he loves most is sharing the best parts (and secrets) of Paris with you!
 “In French, if you add two letters to Paris, it becomes Paradis (Paradise in English)” he laughs.
 And paradise, it truly is.
 Be it exploring Paris' gastronomical delights or catching an auction, walking along the River Seine (which Florent gallantly swam), exploring spots where Hemingway lived or its sprawling gardens, Florent takes you on an exciting tour through his favorite city.
 “I love sharing my discoveries, explaining the boisterous history of Paris and showing places that are very hard to find otherwise, and of course getting to know new people every day!”
 Florent says.

 Get ready for something special.
-We're travelling to Paris with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Paris with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 30 mins and will be live-streamed by your guide directly from Paris.
+The tour will last about 30 mins and will be live-streamed by your content creator directly from Paris.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 We are running these tours on a tip-supported basis to make them as accessible as possible.
 They are free to join, but you have the option to leave a tip during the tour.